 Maine Birding Trail

-Dotted with serene lakes and dense forest, Maine offers birders a wealth of diversity in which to spot our feathered friends.
-Hop on the Maine Birding Trail for birding adventure like no other.
+Dotted with serene lakes and dense forests, Maine offers birders a wealth of diversity in which to spot our feathered friends.
+Hop on the Maine Birding Trail for a birding adventure like no other.
+Download the free birding guide that offers a wealth of information and detailed maps of each region’s bird life.
+Of particular note, mid-March through mid-May brings the Spring Hawkwatch running at nearby Bradbury Mountain State Park.
+If you’re looking to get off the beaten path in Maine, grab your binoculars or a spotting scope for a fun birding adventure.

 Maine Beer Trail

 With more than 100 breweries scattered throughout the state, you’re sure to find one that suits your taste.
-Check out our top Maine brewery tours.
+Check out our top Maine brewery tours and map a self-guided route to our local brewers.
+What better way to explore some of Maine’s most scenic parts with a chance to hoist a pint or two?
+Be sure to designate a driver and grab some pub grub along the way.

 Maine Wine Trail